 The Science Behind The Senses of Sensory Play

 Most kids love to move when engaging in sensory play.
-As they move, they constantly receive sensory information from their environment.
-In fact, we all do -- but what we do with that information in our brain can be affected by a whole host of factors.
+In fact, we all do - but what we do with that information in our brain can be affected by a whole host of factors.